BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 # Content guidelines

-The bitcoin Design Guide is the work of many authors with different backgrounds, each with their own unique voice and perspective.
+The Bitcoin Design Guide is the work of many authors with different backgrounds, each with their own unique voice and perspective.
 To help us ensure a consistent written voice throughout the guide, follow these content guidelines.

 ### Know your reader